nikomatsakis/rustnation-24/index.md

 ???

+But since we're using iterators, we know the bounds are in-scope, so we can just skip them.
 So you get something like this.

 --